 - How do you design a doable project with a defined timespan for a relative novice in your discipline?
 Learn how to set expectations for mentor and mentee to make sure the project and relationship stay on track.

-February 27, 2018 - Creating Inclusive Labs and Research Groups
+February 27, 2018 - Creating Inclusive Research Settings

-- Create and sustain a lab or research group in which each individual feels safe and supported.
+- Create and sustain a research group and academic climate in which each individual feels safe and supported.
 We will discuss how to create a welcoming environment for groups typically underrepresented in higher education, while reflecting on our own identities and experiences and how they may be strengths or blind spots in our mentoring.